New images reveal major changes for historic Derby Engineers Club building

 In addition, the developer also will build three new three-storey apartment blocks behind the Engineers Club building comprising eight new homes each.
 This will make for 32 apartments in total.

-More than two years ago firefighters were called to a fire at the building.
-The blaze was so severe that it damaged two rooms.
+Over two years ago, firefighters responded to a severe fire that damaged two rooms.